kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ## 💫 Final Words of Encouragement

-**Trish's heartfelt message**: *"Every contribution matters, regardless of size or type.
+**Trish's heartfelt message**: *"Every contribution matters, regardless of size or type!
 You don't need to be an expert to make a difference.
-You just need to care, to be willing to learn, and to show up consistently."*
+You just need to care, to be willing to learn, and to show up consistently.
+Let's make something absolutely beautiful together!"*

-**Glow's gentle reminder**: *"You're not just contributing to a project - you're becoming part of a community that values growth, learning, and mutual support.
-Your unique perspective and skills make us all stronger."*

-**Together, we're building something beautiful.** 🌟
+**Together, we're building something magical.** 🌸

 ---